RiccardoM/Forex-and-Stock-Python-Pattern-Recognizer/README.md

 # Forex and Stock Python Pattern Recognizer
+## WARNING
+> This project is no longer maintained.
+> I created this project during my University times, but now I do not have the time nor willing to continue this by myself.
+> The repo will be put on read-only mode, but you are free to clone/fork it as you prefer to continue the work I've done.

 ## Introduction
 This project represents a machine learning program that is able to recognize patterns inside Forex or stock data.